Diamochang/4im/README.md

 You can hit me up via the email listed on my profile, Matrix, or whatever floats your boat.
 If you want to use PGP, my fingerprint is `618f8cbf95f6eaa3b7a9d6d610ecf5f8be40a8ce`.

 ## License
-GNU General Public License version 3 or any later version.
+GNU Affero General Public License version 3 or any later version.
 A copy of the license is [included](LICENSE) in the repository.

-Depending on how things shake out, I might switch to another derivative license like [AGPL](https://www.gnu.org/licenses/agpl.html) or [LGPL](https://www.gnu.org/licenses/lgpl.html).